 Dr. Esther M. Zimmer Lederberg was always the scientist, always the humanist.
+She never supported racial theories, she opposed racism!

 There are two major views concerning racism.
 The view entertained by most cultural